We get asked all the time: "Is it hard to get finance on a modular home?"

 The truth is that financing a modular home can be a challenge for both customers and lenders.

-Because banks are accustomed to financing homes built using an on-site building process, they’re not always equipped to deal with the subtleties presented by prefabricated modular homes that are built in a factory and then transported to the building site almost completed.
+Because banks are accustomed to financing homes built using an on-site building process, they’re not always equipped to deal with the subtleties presented by prefabricated modular homes that are built off-site and then transported to the building site largely completed.

 In this article we’ll look at some of the issues around getting finance when buying a modular home, as well as how you can overcome these challenges through good communication with your lender.